 Backup Doula: I will still offer a backup doula to provide any support that is permitted & desired if I am not available to support you during your labor.
 If I am unable to find an available Birth Doula who is willing to risk exposing themselves to you as possible asymptomatic carrier of a life threatening infection/disease, one will offer you remote support if I cannot.

-Any Subsequent Visits for Birth Giver &/or Partner re: recovery and well-being can also be handled as indicated under 2nd Postpartum visit, above.
+Any Subsequent Appointment for Birth Giver &/or Partner re: recovery and well-being can also be handled as indicated under 2nd Postpartum appointment section, above.